goku1610/EDU_ContentPersonalizer/README.md

 4. The final personalized content is saved to `output.txt`

 ### User Profile System
-EduContentPersonalizer uses a structured user profile system to store information about learners:
+QUZZIZ uses a structured user profile system to store information about learners:

 - Profiles are stored as JSON files in the `profiles_user` directory
 - Each profile contains detailed information about: